U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Sacramento River Bend Outstanding Natural Area

 The Sacramento River Bend Outstanding Natural Area (ONA) is a valuable historic and natural resource that presents many recreational and educational opportunities.
 From the lush riparian areas surrounding the Sacramento River and it's tributaries to the expanse of the rolling hills of blue oak savannah, the Sacramento River Bend ONA offers diverse habitat for bald eagles, osprey, migratory and song birds, deer, and salmon.
 The area also offers numerous recreation opportunities for hunting, camping, hiking, boating, picnicking, and wildlife viewing .
-Download and print the Sacramento River Bend ONA brochure and map.
+Download and print the Sacramento River Bend ONA brochure.
 For detailed directions to the trailheads in the area, visit our trails page.

 The Sacramento River (from Balls Ferry to Red Bluff) is served by a variety of developed boat ramps and primitive river access sites.
 Public boat ramps are available at Balls Ferry, Bend Bridge Park, and Lake Red Bluff Recreation Area.
 Jelly's Ferry, Barge Hole, and Perry Riffle (walk in only) offer primitive launch sites.
 The boat ramp at Reading Island can be used by small watercraft, but is usually overgrown with vegetation during the summer months making it challenging for any watercraft.
-Please see the Sacramento River Bend ONA map for specific locations and directions.
+Please see the Sacramento River Bend ONA brochure for specific locations and directions.
 "A Boating Trail Guide to the Sacramento River from Redding to Red Bluff" is also available along with other information about BLM lands within the region at BLM's Redding Field Office.
 For more opportunities to get out on a river see our Rivers page.

 Sacramento River Boating Information: This flyer gives some basic information to those wishing to float or paddle their way down the majestic Sacramento River from Balls Ferry to Woodson Bridge.
 Additional brochures are available through the BLM Redding Field Office.